Announcements

 Exams

 For MCQ, selecting the correct option gives you full points (as it would on the AP exam).
 Unlike the AP exam, you can earn partial marks if you show work and make significant progress.
 For the FRQ, you should make attempts to reasonably simplify (e.g. combine your integers into a single integer).
 This is different from the actual AP exam, where you only need to leave it in a form that a scientific calculator can evaluate.
 As for showing work, you should think about key steps; most of the FRQ can be solved in a few lines.
 Finally, keep in mind that every test in this course is partly cumulative, in the sense that I will be adding questions from previous units on each test, though they will make up a tiny portion.
-Math is not meant to be "siloed", and you need to be able to answer questions without having to cram for a specific unit.Unit 9 test
+Math is not meant to be "siloed", and you need to be able to answer questions without having to cram for a specific unit.Unit 10 mid-unit test

 Final exam information: 8:00 AM, Monday, May 12, 5th floor